TSM2023/Cyber-Portfolio/Installation&Configuration.md

 # Wireshark Lab

 ## Overview
-Installation and Configuration of Wireshark for Malware Traffic Analysis
+How I install and configure Wireshark for Malware Traffic Analysis

-## Description
-In this lab,
-An in-depth paragraph about your project and overview of use.

 ## Getting Started